Have you ever thought, what is the first thing you do when you step into your office?

-It took Google 4 years to realise that a good working environment, our productivity and job satisfaction are all depending on just being nice at work.
+It took Google four years to realise that a good working environment, our productivity and job satisfaction are all depending on just being nice at work.
 They found that successful teams have high “average social sensitivity” – which means group members were good at gauging how others felt based on their tone of voice or expression – also known as psychological safety.

-Feeling safe and happy in the environment where you spend 2/3s of your life is a big deal.
+Feeling safe and happy in the environment where you spend two-thirds of your life is a big deal.
 But, wait: not just for you.
 It’s equally important for those 20 people out there that you are going to speak with in a day and who will be much more likely to have a good reaction to a smile and nice behavior than to one more grumpy, ‘busy morning tone’.
 Recruitment is a people’s job.
-And being nice to each other is probably the No1 rule of thumb to get a free pass to the club.
+And being nice to each other is probably the number one rule of thumb to get a free pass to the club.

 How can one act like that on the phone if they do not feel accordingly in their own workplace?
 How can you inspire safety if you don’t feel safe?
 How can you be likeable to strangers if you do not like your colleagues?

 This is the main reason why all people/communication-based professions need to have a solid, shared culture and vision – and of course choose their members accordingly.
 Choosing the right people for your company’s culture is the secret to who you are (or want to be).
-And if you do that successfully, then you end up with a place where everyone likes everyone and success becomes easier to achieve HANAMI told me during my 1st Interview that if any single member of the team doesn’t like me, then it is likely I will not be invited to the next stage.
+And if you do that successfully, then you end up with a place where everyone likes everyone and success becomes easier to achieve.
+Hanami told me during my first interview that if any single member of the team doesn’t like me, then it is likely I will not be invited to the next stage.
 Now I know why.
 Because liking everyone there puts a smile on my face every day and that attitude is always transferred on the phone, even if I speak to someone who doesn’t have the same luck every day.